North Country Regional Competition

 The North Country Regional Business Plan Competition is a regional qualifer for the New York State competition; the top 2 teams in each category will advance to the state competition.

-Six different tracks are available for student ventures for this year's competition; each team will have 10 minutes to present and 5 minutes for Q&A from the judges.
+Four different tracks, as decided by New York State, are available for student ventures for this year's competition; each team will have 10 minutes to present and 5 minutes for Q&A from the judges.
 The sample presentation guide shows the important information you should include and remember that the faculty at your school are great resources to help you work through many of these questions!

-- Examples: Composting subscription service, LED manufacturing technology, lithium ion batteries, clean energy crowd funding service.
+- Examples: Recycling technology, LED manufacturing technology, lithium ion batteries, clean energy crowd funding service, composting subsciption service.

-In addition to their share of $20,000 in regional prizes, the top 2 winners in each of the following six categories will be able to present at the competition for over $100,000 in funding.
+In addition to their share of $20,000 in regional prizes, the top 2 winners in each of the four categories will advance to the New York State Business Plan Competition in Albany.

 In each category, regional prizes awarded will be: